AzK-oWo/telegrambot/README.md

 ## what it is about

-the telegrambots, which one of them can collect voice data of digit and another can predict the digit you called
+The telegrambots, which one of them can collect voice data of digit and another can predict the digit you called

+Bot has trainig model which basic on dataset before predict your numbers

 ## how to run the dataset bot

 	make bot_dataset

-then send the voice with 5 digits to 'Listen_to_your_numbers_oWo'
+then send the voice with 5 digits to [bot](https://t.me/Listen_to_your_numbers_oWo_bot)

 ## how to split your digits from voice data